Rescheduled and moved from Amsterdam Bar & Hall

 THE HILL COUNTRY DEVIL

-Note: The Lost Dog Street Band show originally scheduled for June 4 at the Amsterdam Bar & Hall has been rescheduled and will take place on December 10, 2020 at the Fine Line in Minneapolis.
-All tickets purchased for the June 4 performance will remain valid for the new date at the Fine Line, so please hang on to your original ticket for entrance.
+The Lost Dog Street Band show originally scheduled for June 4, 2020 at the Amsterdam Bar & Hall in St. Paul has been rescheduled and will take place on June 1, 2021 at the Fine Line in Minneapolis.
+All tickets purchased for the previously scheduled June and December 2020 performances will remain valid for the new date, so please hang on to your original ticket for entrance.

 LOST DOG STREET BAND

 “I wanted to dig under the darkest impulses of humanity for this album, and that is violence, selfishness, and destruction,” says Benjamin Tod, guitarist, vocalist, and primary songwriter of Americana trio Lost Dog Street Band.
 The Muhlenberg County, Kentucky-based group’s latest album, its fifth overall, Weight Of A Trigger, released March 29, 2019, is a potent distillation of its outlaw heartache soul.

 The dark impulses Ben sings about are simply the demons that have driven him since he was a teen.
 At 16, Ben left home to play music on the streets.
 Since then, he’s lived under bridges, slept in jail cells, sought freedom hopping freight trains, battled addiction, and watched many good friends die from the same rambling disease.
 Some states, he remains a wanted man with active warrants.
 Though Ben has been aimless, and destructive, he’s always been prolific through exorcising his demons in song.
 Even if that meant writing songs at 7:00 AM in dank and dark basements strung out on drugs and drunk.